dotnet/vscode-csharp/debugger.md

 * In case you get a restore error due to lack of a NuGet.Config file, just create this file in the root directory of your project.
 You can find a sample [here](https://github.com/Microsoft/MIEngine/blob/abeebec39221c654bd69a0d2bcadca6a4a0d0392/tools/InstallToVSCode/CLRDependencies/NuGet.Config).

 ####Debugging Code compiled on another computer
-* The target app binaries must be built with Portable PDBs for symbol loading to work.
-On Window Portable PDBs are only created when using dotnet cli for compilation.
 * If the target binary is built on Linux / OSX, dotnet CLI will produce portable pdbs by default so no action is necessary.
 * On Windows:
     * For msbuild projects, use Visual Studio 2015 Update 1 or newer, and modify the ‘DebugType’ property in the .csproj file as follows: